China's Xi seeks expanded role for Shanghai Cooperation Organization with development bank

 Security is still key

-While China is eager for the SCO to take a growing role on the global stage, it remains to be seen how effective the organization will be.
-Its focus in the past has always been on propping up the security initiatives of its member states, including China which said the SCO was effective in combating what it refers to as the three forces: terrorism, separatism and extremism.
+While China is eager for the SCO to take a larger role on the global stage, it remains to be seen how effective the organization will be.
+Its focus in the past has been on propping up the security initiatives of its member states.
+China said the SCO is effective in combating what it refers to as the three forces: terrorism, separatism and extremism.

 Those threats are what Beijing cited after it swept more than 1 million Uyghurs, Kazakhs and members of other largely Muslim minorities into camps, prisons, and other detention facilities in 2018.